-- The school welcomes complaints and the complaint policy are accessible to the school community via the Student and Parent Handbook as well as school website and posters around the school, Parent information nights.
+- 1. The school welcomes complaints and the complaint policy is accessible to the school community via the Student and Parent Handbook as well as school website and posters around the school, Parent information nights.
 Students are directed to the policy (and how to make a complaint) in the handbook at the beginning of the year and via the KS-CPC when appropriate. - 2.
-Divine Mercy College are open and receptive to all complaints - 3.
-All complaints are taken seriously - 4.
-Staff are aware of the process and how to respond to a complaint and are aware that parents and children may respond in a different manner - 5.
-All staff are enabled either to resolve or refer a complaint - 6.
-Complaints are acknowledged promptly - 7.
-Confidentiality is maintained by all parties unless the school staff deem it appropriate for the student complaint to be disclosed to the parent - 8.
-If students are making the complaint, then the student needs to be made aware of the limits of confidentiality as the process progresses - Responses to complaints will be within a reasonable time and in a courteous and efficient way - 10.
-Students are given a choice on how they wish to be kept updated on the progress of their complaint. - 11.
-The Complaint process is culturally safe, ensuring there is respect for all cultures - 12.
-Complaints can be anonymous - 13.
+All complaints are taken seriously - 3.
+Staff are aware of the process and how to respond to a complaint and are aware that parents and children may respond in a different manner - 4.
+All staff are enabled either to resolve or refer a complaint - 5.
+Complaints are acknowledged promptly - 6.
+Confidentiality is maintained by all parties unless the school staff deem it appropriate for the student complaint to be disclosed to the parent - 7.
+If students are making the complaint, then the student needs to be made aware of the limits of confidentiality as the process progresses - 8.
+Responses to complaints will be within a reasonable time and in a courteous and efficient way - 9.
+Students are given a choice on how they wish to be kept updated on the progress of their complaint. - 10.
 All complaints (including staff complaints) need to be reported to in the Complaints register, this is included in the annual risk assessment audit completed by the Governing Body.
-This enables the detection of patterns emerging over time and for continual improvement.
+This enables the detection of patterns emerging over time.
 Information to be included on the register is the following; - a.
-File reference

-- b.
+File reference - b.
 Date of Complaint - c.
 Nature of Complaint - d.
 Complaint made against - e.
 Brief Description - f.
 Explanation of Investigates including outcomes (if any) - g.
 Date referred to Governing Body (if required) - h.
 Outcome / resolution - i.
-Date complaint was closed - j.
+Date complaint was closed

+- j.
 What follow up occurred - k.
-Investigator appointed - I. Name of others involved in complaint - 14.
-In all matters the education and wellbeing of the students are the first priority - 15.
-For continual improvement reflect and review the process of the complaint making recommendations for future improvement in either the process or the complaint outcome - 16.
-The office of the WA Commissioner for Children and Young People (WA CCYP) have published: Are you Listening Complaints guidelines.
-There is s "Student Suggestion" box in the library for students to 'post' issues - 17.
-All obligations are met regarding employment law and law enforement - 18.
+Investigator appointed - I. Name of others involved in complaint - 11.
+In all matters the education and wellbeing of the students are the first priority - 12.
+For continual improvement reflect and review the process of the complaint making recommendations for future improvement in either the process or the complaint outcome - 13.
+The office of the WA Commissioner for Children and Young People (WA CCYP) have published: Are you Listening - Complaints guidelines.
+An Audit of the DMC Policy should be conducted before the end of 2018 against these guidelines to aid in improvement of having a more Child Friendly Policy. - 14.
 Procedural fairness is afforded to all parties - a.
 Each party has an opportunity to be heard (in writing or in person) - b.
 Issues for facts which are disputed are investigated - c.
-The investigate is free from bias including being culturally aware and safe - d.
+The investigate is free from bias - d.
 Any complaint outcome is supported by the evidence, necessitating a finding on the balance of probabilities in the event of a dispute of fact - e.
 The complaint outcome is finalized by an adjudicator / investigator who is free from bias - f.
 The outcome is consistent with established school policy